Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Background

 Let $\cC$ be any MFC.
 A \textit{simple-current} is a simple object $\la$ in $\cC$ such that $\la\otimes \la^*\cong \b1$.
 Using the tensor product, the (equivalence classes of) simple-currents in $\cC$ form an abelian group denoted $\cJ(\cC)$.
 Recall \eqref{scform}.

-By a \textit{fusion subring} $F$ of the fusion ring Fus$(\cC)$ of an MFC $\cC$, we mean the formal $\bbZ$-span of any collection of (equivalence classes of) simples in $\cC$ which is closed under tensor product.
+By a \textit{fusion subring} $F$ of the fusion ring Fus$(\cC)$ of an MFC $\cC$, we mean the formal $\bbZ$-span of any subset of Irr$(\cC)$ which is closed under tensor product.
 For example, the $\bbZ$-span $\bbZ\cJ$ of any subgroup $\cJ\le\cJ(\cC)$ of simple-currents is one.
 By Corollary 4.11.4 of \cite{EGNO}, a fusion subring is also closed under taking duals.
+In fact, any fusion subring is the fusion ring of a fusion subcategory of $\cC$.

-The \textit{centralizer} $C_\cC(P)$ of a subset $P\subseteq\mathrm{Irr}(\cC)$ is all $\la\in\mathrm{Irr}(\cC)$ satisfying
+The \textit{centralizer} $Z_\cC(P)$ of a subset $P\subseteq\mathrm{Irr}(\cC)$ is all $\la\in\mathrm{Irr}(\cC)$ satisfying

-Then $\la\in C_\cC(\mu)$ iff $\mu\in C_\cC(\la)$.
+Then $\la\in Z_\cC(\mu)$ iff $\mu\in Z_\cC(\la)$.
 An important example is, for any $\cJ\subseteq\cJ(\cC)$,